openconnectivityfoundation/SDFtooling/README.md

 The following folder structure will be created with the converted files.

      TopFolder |
-               |- SDtooling repository          this repo
+               |- SDFtooling repository         this repo
                       |
                       |- oas2sdf_for_playground
                       |         folder that will be created when running convert_oas2sdf.sh script